Skip to main content

 A surfing spot not to be missed, rent equipment and hit the waves.
 Or explore its vast shoreline on foot, and head to the cliff tops towards Dunbar to see the castle ruins and vibrant harbour.
 Belhaven Bay is close to St Abbs Village and harbour – as seen in Avengers: Endgame.

-Wales’ best beaches
+Wales’ best and biggest beaches

 Press Escape while tabbing through the list to skip to the next section